Chapter 2 The Data We Use

 (missing data elements or records)

-NOTE: some records are missing surface fragment cover
+NOTE: all records are missing surface fragment cover

-NOTE: some records are missing rock fragment volume
+NOTE: all records are missing rock fragment volume

-We will download this “selected set” from the course website as an .rda file to save you the effort of crafting your selected set just for this example.
+We will download a “selected set” from the course website from an .rda file to save you the effort of crafting your selected set just for this example.

-Downloading and installing the above .rda is equivalent to doing NASIS query “_PedonPC_Plus_DataDump_select” (MLRA04 Bozeman) for to fill your selected set for User Site ID: %MT647%
+Downloading and installing the .rda is equivalent to NASIS query SSRO_Northwest: _PedonPC_Plus_DataDump_select for User Site ID: %MT647%

 .